-i) Quoted securities (common or preference shares and mutual funds) traded in the secondary market (trading book assets).ii) Unquoted securities are categorized as banking book equity exposures which are further sub-divided into two groups:

-a) unquoted securities which are invested without any expectation that these will be quoted in near future i.e. Held To Maturity (HTM);

-b) Unquoted securities acquired under private placement or IPO which are going to be traded in the secondary market after completing required formalities.
+- i) Quoted securities (common or preference shares and mutual funds) traded in the secondary market (trading book assets). ii) Unquoted securities are categorized as banking book equity exposures which are further sub-divided into two groups: - a) Unquoted securities which are invested without any expectation that these will be quoted in near future i.e. Held To Maturity (HTM); - b) Unquoted securities acquired under private placement or IPO which are going to be traded in the secondary market after completing required formalities.

 The primary aim is capital gain or dividend income.
 Dividends received from these equity securities are accounted for as and when received.
 Both quoted and un-quoted equity securities are valued at cost, and necessary provisions are maintained if the prices fall below the cost price.
-As per Bangladesh Bank (BB) guidelines, Held For Trading (HFT) equity securities are marked-to-market (revaluated) once a week, and HTM equity securities are amortized annually.
-HTM securities are revaluated if reclassified to HFT (with approval of the Board of Directors).
+As per Bangladesh Bank (BB) guidelines, Held For Trading (HFT) equity securities are mark-to-market (revalued) once a week, and HTM equity securities are amortized annually.
+HTM securities are revalued if reclassified to HFT (with approval of the Board of Directors).
 The quoted shares of the bank are valued at cost or market price, whichever is lower.

-Equities Amount Value disclosed in the balance sheet of investments as well as the fair value of hose investments; for quoted securities, a comparison to publicly quoted share values where the share price is materially different from fair value Cost price 1,082.20 Market price 957.90 Difference (124.30) ) The cumulative realized gains (losses) arising from sales and liquidations in the reporting period :) Total unrealized gains (losses) 0.00 I) Total latent revaluation gains (losses) 0.00 e) Any amounts of the above included in Tier 2 capital 0.00 ) Capital requirements broken down by appropriate equity groupings, Specific Risk consistent with the bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory provisions 115.50 egarding regulatory capital requirements General Market Risk 115.50 vi.
-Interest Rate Risk In The Banking Book
+Equities Amount a) Value disclosed in the balance sheet of investments, as well as the fair value of those investments; for quoted securities, a comparison to publicly quoted share values where the share price is materially different from fair value Cost price 1,085.88 Market price 860.37 Difference (225.51) b) Cumulative realized gains (losses) arising from sales and liquidations in the reporting period c) Total unrealized gains (losses) (225.51) d) Total latent revaluation gains (losses) 0.00 e) Any amounts of the above included in Tier 2 capital 0.00 f) Capital requirements broken down by appropriate equity groupings, consistent with the bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory provisions regarding regulatory capital requirements Specific Risk General Market Risk 152.43 152.43 vi.
+Interest Rate Risk In the Banking Book